THE BEST 9 CAMPING KNIVES OF 2019

 While there are obvious drawbacks to the Morakniv Companion Knife, this blade can handle basic tasks and is well suited for people who only go on occasional hiking treks.
 The powerful high carbon blade is quite durable, and the blade’s lightness makes it extremely easy to carry around.

 Campers who are looking for a bargain knife and don’t mind sacrificing the stability of a full tang product might want to give Morakniv’s knife a try.
+Our pick for the best backpacking knife.

 Last on our list is a very popular name in the high carbon knife world: ESEE-6